Where should climate disclosures be presented in the annual reports of listed entities?

 Where to include TCFD disclosures?

-Regarding location of disclosures, the 2017 Final Report notes that preparers should include climate-related financial disclosures in their mainstream (public) annual financial filings.
+Regarding location of disclosures, the 2017 TCFD Final Report notes that preparers should include climate-related financial disclosures in their mainstream (public) annual financial filings.

 Note 1: Cross-referencing information required in the directors’ report is permitted by ASIC Corporations (Directors’ Report Relief) Instrument 2016/188.